deajan/obackup/README.md

 Every action gets logged, and at the end of the backup process, if there was a warning, a stopped task or an error an alert email will be sent.

-OBackup can enumerate and backup all MariaDB / MySQL databases present on a server.
-It can also enumarate all subdirectories of a given path and process them as separate tasks (usefull for multiple vhosts).
+OBackup can enumerate and backup all MariaDB / MySQL databases present on a server It can also enumarate all subdirectories of a given path and process them as separate tasks (usefull for multiple vhosts).
 It will do several checks before launching a backup like execution checks, dryruns, checking backup size and available local disk space.